graemes-notebook/graemes-notebook.github.io/_posts/2022-09-13-Ort-Skadak-Region.md

 ## Red Sector Security Coalition

-{% figure caption:"Red Sector iconography tends to emphasise their civil rather than military aspect" %}
 [![red-sector-small.png](/assets/red-sector-tiny.png)](/assets/red-sector.png)
-{% endfigure %}
+Red Sector iconography tends to emphasise their civil rather than military aspect

 Red Sector Security Coalition is largely funded and manned by citizens from the following powers: